 The Nordic countries have been active in establishing national bodies that respond to the problem.
 The Danish system, established in 1992, is administered by the Danish Committee on Scientific Dishonesty (DCSD), an 8-member committee composed of a High Court Judge and 7 senior medical researchers.
 During 2002-2003, the committee upheld 2 of 14 cases reported, although in neither case did they find intent or gross negligence.
-The criteria against which scientific dishonesty are judged are "the existence of falsification or distortion of a scientific message or gross misrepresentation about a person's involvement in the research".
-9-2
+The criteria against which scientific dishonesty are judged are "the existence of falsification or distortion of a scientific message or gross misrepresentation about a person's involvement in the research".^{0, 2}

 Misconduct activity is also being investigated by institutions in the Netherlands.
-Specifically, Tilburg University suspended a researcher amid fears that he fabricated data in publications.
-The Rector Magnificus of the university formed a committee to investigate the effected publications.
-Shortly thereafter, the University of Groningen started an investigation of the respondent's work while he was affiliated with that institution, and the University of Amsterdam began an investigation into his Ph.D. thesis.
-According to the University of Tilburg's preliminary report, misconduct is involved in at least 30 papers, with as many as 150 possible publications affected.
-Following the release of the report, Science issued an expression of concern over one of the respondent's publications in early November 2011, only to issue a retraction in December of 2011 with the respondent's apologies.
+Specifically, Tilburg University suspended a researcher amid fears that he fabricated data in publications.^{3.4} The Rector Magnificus of the university formed a committee to investigate the effected publications.4 Shortly thereafter, the University of Groningen started an investigation of the respondent's work while he was affiliated with that institution, and the University of Amsterdam began an investigation into his Ph.D. thesis.5 According to the University of Tilburg's preliminary report, misconduct is involved in at least 30 papers, with as many as 150 possible publications affected.6 Following the release of the report, Science issued an expression of concern over one of the respondent's apologies.7

-Another researcher was fired from Erasmus MC in November 2011 after an investigative committee found him guilty of academic misconduct under its policies.
-According to the report, the researcher did not obtain informed consent from study participants, he inappropriately collected data, and fabricated data.
-The study itself dealt with the health of patients undergoing surgery and analyzing what factors can reduce the risk of surgery complications; the misconduct did not cause any medical complications for any of the participants.
-The committee also made several recommendations for avoiding problems such as this in the future, including encouraging the use of data collection checking systems and encouraging department heads to institute measures to prevent researchers from working in isolation without reports or discussions with colleagues.
+Another researcher was fired from Erasmus MC in November 2011 after an investigative committee found him guilty of academic misconduct under its policies.8 According to the report, the researcher did not obtain informed consent from study participants, he inappropriately collected data, and fabricated data.2 The study itself dealt with the health of patients undergoing surgery and analyzing what factors can reduce the risk of surgery complications; the misconduct did not cause any medical complications for any of the participants.10 The committee also made several recommendations for avoiding problems such as this in the future, including encouraging the use of data collection checking systems and encouraging department heads to institute measures to prevent researchers from working in isolation without reports or discussions with colleagues.^P

 In November 1994, the Research Council of Norway also established an 8-member national committee composed of active researchers nominated by the research community and at least one judge.
-In 2011, Norway published a report detailing an investigation into alleged research misconduct related to a published article.
-The allegations were raised by Aqua Gen AS in January 2009, sending a letter to the Commission requesting that it evaluate the conclusions that the authors arrived at in the article.
-The University of Bergen investigated
+In 2011, Norway published a report detailing an investigation into alleged research misconduct related to a published article.11 The allegations were raised by Aqua Gen AS in January 2009, sending a letter to the Commission requesting that it evaluate the conclusions that the authors arrived at in the article.4 The University of Bergen investigated the alleged misconduct, employed anonymous experts, and forwarded to the Commission its report in November 2009 clearing the researchers of any misconduct, finding that there may have been grounds for some criticism.^f Interestingly, the company which raised the allegations was given an opportunity to comment on the institutional report, because the Commission has a responsibility to make sure the case is "well-informed."^I Because the Commission was troubled by the anonymity of the experts in the institutional investigation, it decided to investigate the case in May 2010, and sought international experts.[§] It found three respondents not guilty of scientific misconduct, stating that "the points deserving of criticism, neither individually nor taken together, can be regarded as serious according to the criteria of the Code of Scientific Ethics."^I

-° Danish Executive Order No. 933, 15 December 1998, section 3, subsection 1.
+[°] Danish Executive Order No. 933, 15 December 1998, section 3, subsection 1.

-P Reference 10, pp 9-10.
+^p Reference 10, pp 9-10.